Configuration

 Explore sub-agent (speed/cost) |

 The main agent uses DEFAULT_MODEL (set to SCIENTIFIC_MODEL).
-The vision tier uses the same model as scientific for high-quality image analysis.
+The verification tier powers the independent verifier subagent that validates task outputs.
 Sub-agents use tier-appropriate models automatically.

 Alternative Models by Provider